zerotier/docs/docs/terraform-multicloud.md

 ## Create ZeroTier Central resources

-Examine `main.tf` At the top, you will see Terraform resources for creating [Identities](https://github.com/zerotier/terraform-provider-zerotier#identities), [Networks](https://github.com/zerotier/terraform-provider-zerotier#networks), and [Members](https://github.com/zerotier/terraform-provider-zerotier#members).
+Examine `main.tf`.
+At the top, you will see Terraform resources for creating [Identities](https://github.com/zerotier/terraform-provider-zerotier#identities), [Networks](https://github.com/zerotier/terraform-provider-zerotier#networks), and [Members](https://github.com/zerotier/terraform-provider-zerotier#members).
 There